cvedovini/wp-linkedin/readme.txt

 HTML comments (especially usefull when debugging customized templates).
 - Added the `li_picture` shortcode that enables you to print the original profile picture.
+- Changed the uri that gets the access token from the API.

 = Version 1.17.2 =